alexmatcov/PEFT-LLM/README.md

 1. Model-centric optimization (architecture & hyperparameters)
 2. Data-centric scaling (more/better training data)

+Additionally, we fine-tune a **second foundation model** (3B parameters) to compare quality and resource usage with a larger model.

-To evaluate the models, we collected training data on timing and resource usage as well as had them answer the following questions:
+To evaluate the models, we collected training metrics (loss, runtime, GPU memory) and manually evaluated all models on the same fixed set of 10 prompts:

 - Explain how a VPN works in one short paragraph.
 - List three differences between supervised and unsupervised learning.